FastComments/fastcomments-docs/src/content/guides/customizations-and-configuration/items/page-size.md

 By default, the FastComments page size is `30`.
 This includes replies in threads.

-The page size can be customized in the [Widget Configuration UI](https://fastcomments.com/auth/my-account/customize-widget) from `10` to `200`.
+The page size can be customized in the [Widget Configuration UI](https://fastcomments.com/auth/my-account/customize-widget) in varying sizes ranging from `10` to `200`.

 Note that changing the page size requires recalculating all the comment threads in your account.
 This may take a couple of minutes.